 Section 3: Membership is initiated and renewed at the beginning of the fall semester each year.
 The membership application for the National Student Nursing Association (NSNA) serves as the official application for NSNA, SNAP, and NSO.

 Article IV: Officers, Their Election, and Their Duties

 Section 1: The officers of this organization, by rank, will be as followed:

 Section 2: The election of officers will be as follows:

-A. Nominations for class officers will be solicited at the beginning of the fall semester of the sophomore year.
-Eligible nominees will be those students who are in enrolled in NSG210 for the fall semester of that academic year.
-Elections are held prior to Fall Break.
+A. Nominations for class officers will be solicited at the beginning of the spring semester of the sophomore year.
+Eligible nominees will be those students who are in enrolled in NSG212 for the spring semester of that academic year.
+Elections are held prior to Spring Break.
 Officers elected in the sophomore year remain in office through their junior and senior year.

 B. The officers who will represent the NSO at University, State, and National activities will be the officers of the Junior Class.